openstack/ovn-bgp-agent/doc/source/contributor/drivers/nb_bgp_mode_design.rst

 data centers.
 The benefits of this practice reduce scaling complexities, failure domains, and broadcast traffic limits

-The northbound OVN BGP agent is a Python-based daemon that runs on each OpenStack Controller and Compute node.
+The Northbound driver for OVN BGP agent is a Python-based daemon that runs on each OpenStack Controller and Compute node.
 The agent monitors the Open Virtual Network (OVN) northbound database for certain VM and floating IP (FIP) events.
 When these events occur, the agent notifies the FRR BGP daemon (bgpd) to advertise the IP address or FIP associated with the VM.
 The agent also triggers actions that route the external traffic to the OVN overlay.
-Unlike its predecessor, the (southbound) OVN BGP agent, the northbound OVN BGP agent uses the northbound database API which is more stable than the southbound database API because the former is isolated from internal changes to core OVN.
+Unlike its predecessor, the Southbound driver for OVN BGP agent, the Northbound driver uses the northbound database API which is more stable than the southbound database API because the former is isolated from internal changes to core OVN.

  .. note::